Table of Contents

 If the rack is exposed to the rain, or to significant mist in stormy weather, drill small holes into the lowest part of the uprights so that water can drain out.

 As far as the outside of the rack, it’s the same as a bench frame as described above.
 Wipe the steel down once a month with mineral oil or 3-in-One Oil.
 Very little oil is needed, and you can wipe it off pretty well for a thin coating.
-Consider that you normally need soap to remove oil from anything completely, and the oil is going to stay on for a while otherwise.
 Keep an eye on any areas of paint being rubbed away and touch it up, like where your power rack attachments rub against the uprights.
 This is where high-quality attachments will help that have UHMW plastic to contact the rack’s uprights instead of steel-on-steel.
-Titan Fitness, oddly enough, is one of the only manufacturers who do this with their J-cups (see the guide for which racks they fit).

 If you’re using safety straps in lieu of safety bars, I would spray them with the 303 protectant mentioned to stop the UV from getting in and weakening them.

 If you want to care for one thing, it’s the bar.
+You can let everything else rust if you don’t care enough.
+But take care of your bar.
 I wrote a long post on preventing rust on olympic bars, and it applies doubly here.
 Take the steps outlined in that post.

 Most importantly, keep moisture out of the sleeves so they can continue to spin like new.
 Spray WD-40 on that area around the ends of the shaft to repel water.
-If you have something to cover the area over the ends of the shaft and the shoulders with a piece of plastic that fits it well, that could be handy.
-Otherwise, cover the whole bar with a tarp.
+If you have some kind of fabric sleeve to cover the bar sleeves, or the whole bar, that could be handy.
+Otherwise, at least drape a tarp over it to stop most moisture and prevent birds from crapping directly on it (nice perch).

-Consider bringing your bar into some covered area between workouts and avoid much of the hassle of maintenance.
+Consider bringing your bar into some covered area for storage between workouts and avoid much of the hassle of maintenance.
 It’s the one piece you want to keep in good shape.
-Sitting out on a rack, birds will love to perch on it, and we all know what that leads to.

 Bumper Plates or Rubber Coated Plates